CardiffUniversityComputationalRobotics/pedsim_ros/docs/setup_scenario.md

 <waypoint id="entrance_room" x="-2.2" y="-3.7" r="0.5"/>
 ```

-The tags correspond to:
+The attributes correspond to:

 - `id`: name of the waypoint.
-- `x`: it is the x coordinate where the waypoint is.
+- `x`: position of the waypoint in the x-axis.
-- `y`: is the y coordinate where the waypoint is.
+- `y`: position of the waypoint in the y-axis.
-- `r`: is the radius of the waypoint.
+- `r`: radius tolerance of the waypoint.

 ### Queue

-A queue makes the agent make a line, one after another to pass through the space it is defined.
+A queue acts as a waypoint, however, when several agents go to a queue, they make a line to pass one after another through the specified point.

 Example: